Laragear/SubscriptionsDemo/README.md

 ### Postponed beginning

 When a subscription is created, it starts immediately.
-You may want to defer the starting moment using `postponedTo()`, which moves the subscription starting date forward by an amount of days or a function that should return the moment when it will begin.
+You may want to defer the starting moment using `postponedTo()`, which moves the subscription starting date forward by an amount of days.
+You can also use a function that should return the moment when it will begin.
 Until then, the subscription won't be active.

 ```php
 use Laragear\Subscriptions\Facades\Plan;